JuliaAudio/PortAudio.jl/README.md

     julia> osc2 = SinOsc(660)
     julia> play(osc1)
     julia> play(osc2)
+    julia> stop(osc1)
+    julia> stop(osc2)

-All AudioNodes should implement a `render` function that can be called to retreive the next block of audio.
+All AudioNodes must implement a `render` function that can be called to retreive the next block of audio.

 AudioStreams
 ------------

-AudioStreams represent a destination for audio, such as the sound card.
+AudioStreams represent an external source or destination for audio, such as the sound card.
 The `play` function attaches AudioNodes to the default stream unless a stream is given as the 2nd argument.

 AudioStream is an abstract type, which currently has a PortAudioStream subtype that writes to the sound card, and a TestAudioStream that is used in the unit